 Make sure that communication is suitable for people’s age, ability, reading level, and language preferences.

-Post signs throughout the facility to encourage physical distancing, the use of non-medical masks, cleaning and
+Post signs throughout the facility to encourage physical distancing, the use of masks, cleaning and

 disinfecting of frequently touched surfaces, hand hygiene, and respiratory etiquette.

 Send any necessary forms electronically.